Do You Take U-Turn Photos?

 Little Girl in Nicaragua

 Don would then give a lesson on the art of seeing.
 He believed that our subconscious sees something that catches our attention.
-He believes that we should take the time and explore when this happens.
+He believes that we should take the time to explore when this happens.

 While driving from Bobo to Banfora, David and Tami Wood had a belt break on the engine.
 David was able to repair the side of the road.

 It is no different from making a U-Turn.
 You know something caught your eye.
 Now is the time to explore the scene.
-Sometimes you may walk around and look for different angles or change lenses.
-Sometimes you find everything almost perfect, but you must compose and wait.
+Sometimes, you may walk around and look for different angles or change lenses.
+Sometimes, you find everything almost perfect, but you must compose and wait.
 This is what many photographers do to help out with a photo.
 They are waiting for something like a person, a car, or even just an animal to come into the frame, and when they are in the right place in the composition, they click the shutter.

 Togo, West Africa